 Q. Is a program necessary?

 A. Just like invitations, having a program is a choice the event planner makes.
-Examples from recent events are attached.
 If all the following entities are in attendance, most often the mayor or city official will act as master of ceremonies, a THC representative will talk briefly about the award program, and state elected officials will present the award.
 If the nominator is an organization such as Main Street, the County Historical Commission, an economic development corporation or the chamber of commerce, they will often provide remarks on the history of the business or businesses.

 Q. How is the media invited?